root-two/react-native-drawer/README.md

 ## React Native Drawer
 Configurable react native pull out drawer.
 Supports displace, overlay (material design) static (slack style) transitions modes, as well as custom tweens.

+**beta note**: rn-drawer just switched from layoutAnimation to requestAnimationFrame.
+I am unsure how this will affect performance, but it will be more robust and support a greater range of animations.
+Let me know if you run into any complications or performance issues.

 <p align="center">
   <img width="220px" src="https://raw.githubusercontent.com/rt2zz/rn-drawer/master/examples/rn-drawer.gif" />